Skip to content ↓

 Jewellery

-• No jewellery should be worn in school with the exception of stud earrings.
+• No jewellery should be worn in school except stud earrings

 Hair